 The above position was subsequently amended through Judgement of the Supreme Court in the matter of Action Committee, Un-Aided Pvt, Schools & Ors. vs Director of Education, Delhi & Ors. on 07.08.2019, whereby words "except under the management of the same society or trust" were added to the last sentence of the above para.
-Thus, the sentence has to be read as follows; "No amount whatsoever shall be transferred from the recognized unaided school fund of a school to the society or the trust or any other institution except under the management of the same society or trust."
+Thus, the sentence has to be read as follows; "No amount whatsoever shall be transferred from the recognized unaided school fund of a school to the society or trust."